SashaSyl/my_portfolio/README.md

 The Control Campaign had 81% unique views, while the Test Campaign had 71.7%.
 So, the higher percentage in the Control Campaign shows it was more efficient.

-### Purchases per $1
+### Cost per costumer
-Ultimately, more customers were acquired during the control campaign, as it showed a higher number of customers per dollar spent, outperforming the test campaign by about 7 customers.
+During the control campaign, it was cheaper to acquire a customer than during the test campaign, where the cost per customer was $1.6 higher.

-**In conclusion**, the Test Campaign was successful.
+**In conclusion**,<br/>
-The control campaign outperformed the test campaign in key performance areas:<br/>
+the control campaign outperformed the test campaign in key performance areas:<br/>
 •	It spent less money <br/>
 •	Reached more people <br/>
 •	Showed stable customer inflow indicators <br/>